From Small to Large: A Graph Convolutional Network Approach for Solving Assortment Optimization Problems: Concluding Remarks

 \section{Concluding Remarks}

+In this work, we consider the scenario where the decision maker needs to frequently solve constrained assortment problems.
+In this case, the optimal solutions possess some latent features, which can be learned by a neural network.
+Then, we can use the trained neural network to rapidly generate prediction of each product's probability being in the optimal assortment.
+Based on these predicted probabilities, we propose several efficient inference policies to derive high-quality solutions.
+In order to address the scalability challenge, we adopt the graph convolutional network that possesses a weight-sharing mechanism and hence can handle inputs with different sizes.

-In this work, we explore how to leverage graph convolutional networks to solve constrained assortment problems under the MMNL model.
-We start with a model-based case, where both the choice model and its parameters are known.
-In this case, we use a GCN to learn the patterns of optimal solutions.
-Based on the output of the GCN, we propose two inference policies.
-Then, we consider the model-free case, where the underlying choice model is unknown.
-Extensive numerical experiments are conducted to illustrate the effectiveness and efficiency of the proposed policies.
+We start with the known-choice-model case, where both the choice model and its parameters are known.
+We propose several policies based on the GCN's output.
+In the numerical experiments, even though the GCN is trained on small-scale instances (e.g., with 20 products), the proposed policies can achieve superior performance on large-scale instances with up to 2,000 products in a few seconds.
+Then, we consider the unknown-choice-model case, where the underlying choice model is unknown.
+In this case, we propose a three-step framework to train a GCN for the assortment optimization problem, and the adapted policies also possess the ``from small to large'' generalization ability.

+To the best of our knowledge, this work presents the first learning-to-optimize framework for solving constrained assortment optimization problems.
+In this work, we theoretically and numerically show that the mapping from problem parameters to optimal solution has some latent patterns that can be learned by a GCN.
+Moreover, the mapping learned from small-scale samples can be generalized to large-scale samples through the GCN.
+The resulting policies obtain high-quality solutions within seconds, demonstrating both effectiveness and computational efficiency.
+Our work illustrates the potential of GCN in solving constrained assortment optimization problems, and we believe it can be adopted to solve other revenue management problems.

+Lastly, we discuss limitations and future directions.
+Since the proposed policy learns patterns from training samples, if the testing sample is significantly different from all training samples, the proposed policy may not work well.
+Thus, practitioners may train separate GCNs for different scenarios (e.g., aggregated by categories).
+There are several directions to be explored, such as design of alternative inference policies and unsupervised learning approaches.

 \begin{appendices}